maiku1008/maiku1008.github.io/_posts/2019-09-22-zsh-jump-workon.md

     fi
 }
 ```

+Alternatively to the above ugly bash hack, we can simply use the [ZSH Plugin for virtualenvwrapper](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/virtualenvwrapper), which does pretty much the same thing, but better. :)

+Also with the plugin, Python environments with the same name as the repository will be automatically activated on cd, unless we use the `.venv` method as described.

 After we source our rc file (or close and reopen our terminal),
 We can jump around like this: